KyleKing/recipes/docs/pasta/pasta_with_corn_zucchini_and_tomatoes.md

 ## Recipe

 - Set a large pot of water to boil.
-Put 2 tbsp oil in a large skillet over medium-high heat and add corn.
+Put 2 Tbsp oil in a large skillet over medium-high heat and add corn.
 Cook, stirring occasionally, until corn begins to brown
 - Add zucchini and some salt and pepper.
 Cook, stirring occasionally, until zucchini begins to brown
 - Add onion or shallots and garlic if you are using it.
 Cook, stirring occasionally, until onion softens (about 5 min)
 - Add tarragon and cook for 30 sec, then tomatoes